- Reverse sneezing is usually not a cause for concern.

 - Anti-inflammatory (Carprofen, Prednisone)

 Occasionally, chronic or excessive reverse sneezing can be caused by a foreign body in the nose, a nasal polyp, or a collapsing trachea.
-While rare, a foreign body, polyp, or other mass would require a medical procedure to remove or repair the issue.
+While rare, a foreign body, polyp, or other mass—such as a nasal tumor—would require a medical procedure to remove or repair the issue.
 There is no widely accepted cure for a collapsing trachea.

 How to Prevent It From Happening